Ways To Introduce A New Puppy To Your Older Dog

 It is important to make one-on-one time with both dogs individually.
 Separate play sessions and walks can help your dog feel special and loved.

-Since our new puppy, Eko arrived, I know that it is important to take walks alone with just Bastian.
-When I let Bastian outside, I make sure to give him big hugs and kisses.
+Since the new puppy arrived, I make sure to take individual walks with just Bastian.
+When I let Bastian outside to go potty, I make sure to give him big hugs and kisses.
 I know he appreciates it because he reacts with a big tail wag.

-I need to always let him know that he is still my dog and I love him the same, even with a new pup in the house.
+I need to always let him know that he is still my dog and I love him the same, even with a new puppy in the house.